rocketmlhq/rmldnn/tutorials/satellite_image_classification/README.rst

 The Dataset
 ~~~~~~~~~~~

-We will use the Sentinel-2 dataset, which contains satellite images covering 13 spectral bands and consisting of 10 classes, with a total of 27,000 labelled and geo-referenced images.
+We will use the Sentinel-2 dataset, which contains satellite images covering 13 spectral bands and consisting of 10 classes, with a total of 27,000 labelled and geo-referenced images (`paper <https://arxiv.org/pdf/1709.00029.pdf>`__).
 The 10 classes are: river, highway, forest, industrial buildings, annual crop, permanent crop, vegetation, pasture, lake and residential.

 We have created a directory named ``data/`` where we split the dataset into train, validation and test sets with a 94:5:1 ratio, producing the following directory structure: